 - Using a pastry brush, brush the olive oil onto the top of the root veggies and on any exposed crust.

-- Then increase the temperature to 400 degrees F, and bake for 15-20 more minutes, or until the crust is golden brown.
+- Then, increase the temperature to 400 degrees F, and bake for 15-20 more minutes, or until the crust is golden brown.
+If the crust is browning too much, cover with a pie shield or foil.

 - If it looks like the crust is burning during baking, cover the galette with aluminum foil.